No Products in the Cart

 An email also allows you to capture your thoughts, though in a substantially less tangible form.
 But as we’ll discuss later, formality isn’t a central feature of student/professor relationships, so a warm thank you via email can suffice.
 The sentiment will convey even if the delivery mechanism is less than sentimental.

 An email certainly isn’t a keepsake, but that doesn’t mean your professor won’t occasionally refer back to it when they need a positive affirmation that they’re doing a good job.
+If you have a busy schedule, it's okay to tell your teacher they're a great professor in an email.
+Or, better yet, send an automated handwritten card with Simply Noted.
+More about that later.

 Everyone remembers getting their friends to sign their yearbook in high school.
 It seems a strange way to say goodbye by asking other people to write you a message, but it actually demonstrates that you care for them.
 Because if you didn’t care what they had to say to you, you wouldn’t bother asking them.